 I don’t make a habit of swearing, but according to research if you hurt yourself you should swear.
 It turns out that swearing when you are in pain decreases pain.

-Listening isn’t just a tool in controlling others, it is a tool in helping someone gain control of themself.
+Listening isn’t just a tool for controlling others, it is a tool for helping someone gain control of themself.